Norwegian Dawn: Incidents

+In February 2024, the Mauritius government stopped the ship from docking in its ports.
+The ship had just arrived from nearby Reunion Island; where it had also been refused permission to dock.
+There was heavy media speculation that there were cases of cholera onboard, but tests proved negative and on 26th February the vessel was granted permission to dock in Mauritius.

+In March 2024, eight passengers were left behind in Santo António do Príncipe in São Tomé and Príncipe.
+The passengers took a private tour and failed to return to the ship before the last boarding call.
+The São Toméan Coast Guard attempted to bring the passengers to the ship, but for reasons that are unclear, they were refused boarding.

 Vessel class

 Norwegian Dawn was the second in a line of two ships with this design, constructed at Meyer Werft Shipyard in Papenburg, Germany.
 Her sister ship is Norwegian Star, which entered service in November 2001.
 At the time of their order with Meyer Werft, these two ships were designated as Libra-class (Dawn-class in NCL publicity, as the Libra-class designation was because of its original assignment by Star Cruises until they were assigned to NCL operations).
 NCL continued using the same class designation for these ships.